 LIST OF SERVICES INCLUDE:

-The service initially provides full individual assessment for mental disorders for those young people aged 5-25 years in a comfortable private setting or the individual’s home.
+The service initially provides full individual assessment for mental disorders for those young people aged under 18 years using combination of video and / in person appointments (for those antigen negative and vaccinated only.
 Working to the principles of care, dignity and respect, Dr. Nina Marie will meet in collaboration with the young person and their carers to assess the mental health problem and to create an individual care plan to best meet the needs and situation.
-Dr. Devlin finds that spreading this into two or more sessions is optimal.
+Dr. Devlin finds that spreading this into three or more sessions is optimal.
 The aim is to support the young person in whatever way she can.
-The legal guardians, usually the parents are involved and the family can be involved if they so wish.
+The legal guardians, usually the parent/s are involved and the family can be involved if they so wish.
 Each young person will always be offered individual time.
 The focus is on integration of health involving both mind and body.
-A third session is necessary for feedback and / discussion of collaborative treatment plan.
+A third session is necessary for feedback and / discussion in order to achieve a collaborative treatment plan.

 Full Feedback Post Assessment

-Follow up feedback session is an option for parents and recomended after initial assessment and a written report provided both to GP and school/university (please note this is not appropriate for court unless specified at time of initial assessment and cannot be used for custody cases).
+Follow up feedback session is an option for parents and recommended after initial assessment and a written information can be provided both to GP and school/university (please note this is not appropriate for court unless specified at time of initial assessment and cannot be used for custody cases).
 Parents please ask for this is felt helpful.
-Following the initial assessment the clinic may either offer therapy with Dr. Devlin or make certain recommendations in collaboration with parents/young person focusing on recovery from their difficulties so that they can best manage their stress and mental health and reach their full potential.
+Following the initial assessment the clinic may either offer therapy with Dr. Devlin or other professionals e.g. Occupational Therapist or Psychologist or make certain recommendations in collaboration with parents/young person focusing on recovery from their difficulties so that they can best manage their stress and mental health and reach their full potential.

 Integrative approach and therapy

-With a strong biological and psychiatric background both qualified in family medicine as a GP and Psychiatrist, Dr Nina Marie advocates an integrative recovery approach focusing both on mind and body health.
-Dr. Nina Marie has experience in a number of psychotherapeutic modalities including elements of CBT, mindfulness based stress reduction, DBT, supportive therapy, meditation, bereavement counselling and Stress management alongside Systemic Family Therapy and ITP.
-Where appropriate she links with therapists who specialise in speech and language therapy, occupational therapy, psychotherapy including art therapy, drama therapy, DBT, Couple and Family Therapy, and Bereavement Counselling.
+With a strong biological and psychiatric background both qualified in family medicine as a General Practitioner and consultant Psychiatrist, Dr Nina Marie advocates an integrative recovery approach focusing both on mind and body health.
+Dr. Devlin has experience in a number of psychotherapeutic modalities including elements of C.B.T., (including E.R.T.) mindfulness based stress reduction, MBSR, (completing Youth Mindfulness certificate recently), D.B.T., supportive therapy, meditation, bereavement counselling and Stress management alongside Systemic Family Therapy and I.T.P.
+Where appropriate she links with therapists who specialise in speech and language therapy, occupational therapy, clinical psychology, psychotherapy including art therapy, drama therapy, D.B.T., Couple and Family Therapy, and Bereavement Counselling.

 Many young people may find it helpful to discuss their problems with a professional in a private therapeutic space.